-This Continuing Disclosure Agreement (this "Disclosure Agreement") is executed and delivered by the Sacramento City Unified School District (the "District") in connection with the execution and delivery of \$\\\\\\ aggregate principal amount of the District's General Obligation Bonds, Election of 2012 (Measure Q), 2021 Series G (the "Series G Bonds") and \$\\\\\\\ aggregate principal amount of the District's 2021 General Obligation Refunding Bonds (the "Refunding Bonds" and, together with the Series G Bonds, the "Bonds").
-The Series G Bonds are being issued pursuant to a Resolution adopted by the Board of Education of the District on \\\\\\, 2021 2021 and a Resolution of the Board of Supervisors of the County adopted on \\\\\\, 2021 (together, the "Series G Resolution") and the Refunding Bonds are being issued pursuant to a Resolution adopted by the Board of Education of the a Resolution adopted by the Board of Education of the District on \\\\\\\, 2021 (together, the "Series G Resolution") and the Refunding Bonds are being issued pursuant to a Resolution adopted by the Sories G Resolution, the "Resolutions").
+This Continuing Disclosure Agreement (this "Disclosure Agreement") is executed and delivered by the Sacramento City Unified School District (the "District") in connection with the execution and delivery of \$ aggregate principal amount of the District's General Obligation Bonds, Election of 2012 (Measure Q), 2021 Series G (the "Series G Bonds") and \$ aggregate principal amount of the District's 2021 General Obligation Refunding Bonds (the "Refunding Bonds" and, together with the Series G Bonds, the "Bonds").
+The Series G Bonds are being issued pursuant to a Resolution adopted by the Board of Education of the District on, 2021 2021 and a Resolution of the Board of Supervisors of the County adopted on, 2021 (together, the "Series G Resolution") and the Refunding Bonds are being issued pursuant to a Resolution adopted by the Board of Education of the District on, 2021 (the "Refunding Resolution" and, together with the Series G Resolution, the "Resolutions").
 Capitalized terms used but not defined herein shall have the meanings ascribed thereto in the Resolutions, as applicable.

-In consideration of the execution and delivery of the Bonds by the District and the purchase of such Bonds by the Underwriter described below, the District hereby covenants and agrees as follows:
+The same of the sa In consideration of the execution and delivery of the Bonds by the District and the purchase of such Bonds by the Underwriter described below, the District hereby covenants and agrees as follows: SECTION 1.

-SECTION 1.
 Purpose of the Disclosure Agreement.
-This Disclosure Agreement is being executed and delivered by the District for the benefit of the Bondholders and in order to assist \\\\\\ (the "Underwriter") in complying with Rule 15c2-12(b)(5) (the "Rule") adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended.
+This Disclosure Agreement is being executed and delivered by the District for the benefit of the Bondholders and in order to assist (the "Underwriter") in complying with Rule 15c2-12(b)(5) (the "Rule") adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended.
 SECTION 2.
-Additional Definitions.
-In addition to the above definitions and the definitions set forth in the Resolution, the following capitalized terms shall have the following meanings:

-"Annual Report" shall mean any Annual Report provided by the District pursuant to, and as described in, Sections 4 and 5 of this Disclosure Agreement.
+Additional Definitions .
+In addition to the above definitions and the definitions set forth in the Resolution, the following capitalized terms shall have the following meanings: "Annual Report" shall mean any Annual Report provided by the District pursuant to, and as described in, Sections 4 and 5 of this Disclosure Agreement.
 "Bondholder" or "Holder" means any holder of the Bonds or any beneficial owner of the Bonds so long as they are immobilized with DTC.
 "Dissemination Agent" shall mean any Dissemination Agent, or any alternate or successor Dissemination Agent, designated in writing by the Superintendent (or otherwise by the District), which Agent has evidenced its acceptance in writing.
-The initial Dissemination Agent shall be

-"Financial Obligation" shall mean a (i) debt obligation; (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (iii) guarantee of (i) or (ii).
-The term financial obligation shall not include municipal securities as to which a final official statement has been provided to the MSRB consistent with the Rule.
+The initial Dissemination Agent shall be 115011 1115 0114011004 115 4000ptaneo in writing.
+The initial Dissonmation 115011 shall be "Financial Obligation" shall mean a (i) debt obligation; (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation;